 Declo is a tiny city located in the state of Idaho.
 With a population of 351 people and just one neighborhood, Declo is the 125th largest community in Idaho.

-Because occupations involving physical labor dominate the local economy, Declo is generally considered to be a blue-collar town.
-36.02% of the Declo workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Declo is a blue-collar town, with 36.02% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Declo is a city of professionals, service providers, and construction workers and builders.
 There are especially a lot of people living in Declo who work in teaching (23.73%), food service (11.44%), and sales jobs (6.78%).

 Compared to the rest of the country, citizens of Declo spend much less time in their cars: on average, their commute to work is only 15.31 minutes.
 This also means that noise and pollution levels in the city are less than they would otherwise be.